ligrys-dev/megak-headhunter-be-gr2/api-documentation.md

 ### Getting one student profile

 - address: `/student/:id` method: GET,
-- zwraca pojedynczy obiekt wg `StudentProfileInterface` (patrz wyżej)
+- returns one object matching the interface `StudentProfileInterface` (look up)

 ### Creating new student profile

 - address: `/student` method: POST,
-- przyjmuje w body obiekt `StudentProfileInterface`,
+- takes in body an object `StudentProfileInterface`,
-- dodaje nowy profil kursanta,
+- it adds new student profile,
-- wraca tenże nowy obiekt.
+- returns this new object.

 ### Updating student profile

 - address: `/student/:id` method: PATCH,
-- przyjmuje w body obiekt `StudentProfileInterface`,
+- takes in body an object `StudentProfileInterface`,
-- aktualizuje profil kursanta,
+- it updates the student's profile,
-- zwraca zaktualizowany obiekt.
+- returns updated object.

 ### List of initial data of students (and with profile data if student have done activation and filled up profile data)

 - address: `/student/initial` method: GET,
-- zwraca tablicę obiektów z danymi inicjacyjnymi dla profili kursantów:<br/>
+- returns an array of objects with initial data of students:<br/>
   `StudentInitialInterface` {<br/>
   email: string;<br/>
   courseCompletion: number;<br/>